List of songs with Latin lyrics

 This is a list of songs having lyrics in Latin.

-This list contains songs that are performed in Latin by the named performers.
+This list contains songs performed in Latin by the listed performers.
 Songs that sample other recorded music in Latin do not become eligible only by virtue of that sampling.
 Songs with only a Latin refrain are also excluded.

 Classical music

 Almost all Catholic liturgical music composed before the middle of the 20th century, including thousands of settings of the ordinary of the mass (Gloria, Credo, Sanctus, Agnus Dei), the ordinary and proper of the Requiem mass, psalms, canticles (such as the Magnificat), antiphons, and motets.
 Famous examples include: